Empowerment in the Workplace: What It Is and Why It Matters

 Improve engagement

-Empowering employees yields the most dramatic impact in the area of employee engagement.
+Empowering employees yields the most dramatic impact on employee engagement.
 Empowered employees feel more invested in their company’s mission, are more willing to step up when extra work is required, and are more likely to make contributions that can lead to meaningful change.
-When employees are able to take ownership over their work, they’re more invested in doing a good job and feel a stronger sense of pride when they accomplish a goal.
+When employees can take ownership of their work, they’re more invested in doing a good job and feel a stronger sense of pride when they accomplish a goal.

 Retain top talent

 One aspect of employee empowerment is catering to workers’ strengths–capitalizing on what they’re good at and interested in.
-When employees are doing a job they’re good at, they’re more likely to enjoy it, and workers who are happy at their jobs are more likely to stick around.
+When employees are doing a good job, they’re more likely to enjoy it, and workers who are happy at their jobs are more likely to stick around.

 Another aspect of empowerment in the workplace is recognizing employees for a job well done.
 This contributes to stronger retention since top performers want to work at a company where they feel that their contributions are valued.